-When images are present in Web content, we must provide meaningful alternative text description so that users of screen readers can have the image described to them.
-Also, we must provide ways for screen readers to ignore images that are used for decoration.
+When images are present in Web content, provide meaningful alternative text description so that users of screen readers can have the image described to them.

 - Keep the descriptions short and concise; roughly 140 characters or less.

 - Do not use the word “graphic or image” in the description ("image of a running dog"), as the screen reader already takes care of it.
 Just say "a running dog."

 - Use an empty alt (alt='"") for images with no visual meaning, like spacers or background textures, to tell screen readers you know what an alt attribute is, but you want them to not mention the image when reading the page.

 If you need more than a sentence to describe the image, move the extra information into the visible text of the page.
 E.g., provide a table version of a chart, or a deep caption describing the complicated parts of the picture.
 This lets screen reader users explore the information in smaller chunks (by sentence or table cell), and also lets readers with low vision enjoy a text version of a graphic they may struggle to resolve.